ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/administration/sharding-by-prefix.markdown

 {PANEL:  Bucket management}

 **When you define a sharded database**:
-Ravendb reserves 1,048,576 buckets for the entire database.
+RavenDB reserves 1,048,576 buckets for the entire database.
 Each shard is assigned a range of buckets from this set.
 Any document added to the database is processed through a hashing algorithm, which determines the bucket number where the document will reside.
 The initial bucket distribution for a sharded database with 3 shards will be: